Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Miscellany

 Recall that a (left) \textit{Leibniz algebra} structure on a graded $\bbk$-vector space $V$, also known as a \textit{Loday algebra}, is a $\bbk$-bilinear mapping $[-,-]: V\otimes V \to V$ subject to the (left) Leibniz rule

 for all $a,b,c\in V$.
 In particular, any Lie algebra is trivially a Leibniz algebra, where the above bracket happens to be graded skew-symmetric.
-The concept was originally conceived as a non-skew-commutative analogue of a Lie algebra in \cite{Bloh} and was further elaborated in \cite{Loday}.
-Some non-trivial, recent examples of such a structure arising in a physical setting can be found \cite{Kotov}.
+The concept was originally conceived as a noncommutative analogue of a Lie algebra in \cite{Bloh} and was further elaborated in \cite{Loday}.

 \begin{example} The following construction, originally due to Kanatchikov \cite{Kanatchikov}, arises in the context of the De Donder\textendash Weyl covariant Hamiltonian formulation of classical field theory.
 It might serve as an example of an operator Leibniz algebra.
 Let $E$ be a smooth manifold, regarded as a \textit{polymomentum phase space}, equipped with a multisymplectic form $\Omega$, that is, a closed $(k+1)$-form subject to the non-degeneracy condition